Search

 Quick Answer

-When bass becomes too dominant, the whole system can feel less balanced.
+When bass becomes too dominant, the whole system can feel less balanced from the singer’s point of view.
 Vocals may seem less connected to the music, not because the mic suddenly got worse, but because the low end is taking up more space in the room and in the mix.
-That makes it harder for the singer to judge where the voice really sits.

-This is also where bass control becomes a system-behavior issue, not just a taste issue.
-If low frequencies are not being distributed well, the main speakers may feel more stressed, the room may feel heavier, and the vocal range may lose some breathing room.
+This is where bass becomes a singability issue, not just a taste issue.
+If low frequencies are not being distributed well, the room may feel heavier, the mix may feel slower, and the vocal range may lose some breathing room.
 That is why What a Crossover Does in a Karaoke System is an important foundation article here.
 Better crossover behavior can help the low end feel more organized instead of simply more dominant.

 Room interaction matters just as much.
 Even a system with strong bass on paper may feel manageable in one room and overwhelming in another.
 Once the room starts reinforcing the lows too aggressively, the singer is not only hearing more bass.
 The singer is working against more bass.